Niccolò Machiavelli

-Niccolò di Bernardo dei Machiavelli (Note: /ˈnɪkələʊ ˌmækiəˈvɛli/ NIK-ə-loh-_-MAK-ee-ə-VEL-ee, /USalso- ˌmɑːk-/ -_-MAHK--; /it/; also occasionally rendered in English as Nicholas Machiavel (/ˈmækiəvɛl/ MAK-ee-ə-vel, /USalsoˈmɑːk-/ MAHK--).)
+Niccolò di Bernardo dei Machiavelli (Note: /ˈnɪkələʊ ˌmækiəˈvɛli/ nik-ə-LOH-_-MAK-ee-ə-VEL-ee, /USalso- ˌmɑːk-/ -_-MAHK--; /it/; also occasionally rendered in English as Nicholas Machiavel (/ˈmækiəvɛl/ MAK-ee-ə-vel, /USalsoˈmɑːk-/ MAHK--).)
 (3 May 1469 – 21 June 1527) was a Florentine diplomat, author, philosopher, and historian who lived during the Italian Renaissance.
 He is best known for his political treatise The Prince (Il Principe), written around 1513 but not published until 1532, five years after his death.
 He has often been called the father of modern political philosophy and political science.

 For many years he served as a senior official in the Florentine Republic with responsibilities in diplomatic and military affairs.
-He wrote comedies, carnival songs, and poetry.
-His personal correspondence is also important to historians and scholars of Italian correspondence.
 He worked as secretary to the second chancery of the Republic of Florence from 1498 to 1512, when the Medici were out of power.
+He would be expelled from his duties as a diplomat when the Medici retook power in Florence in 1512, and soon thereafter would be mistakenly suspected of treason, and sent into exile.
+A year later, he would take up the life of a political writer.

-After his death Machiavelli's name came to evoke unscrupulous acts of the sort he advised most famously in his work, The Prince.
-He concerned himself with the ways a ruler could succeed in politics, and believed those who flourished engaged in deception, treachery, and violence.
-He advised rulers to engage in evil when political necessity requires it, at one point stating that successful founders and reformers of governments should be excused for killing other leaders who would oppose them.
-Machiavelli's Prince has been surrounded by controversy since it was published.
-Some consider it to be a straightforward description of political reality.
-Many view The Prince as a manual, teaching would-be tyrants how they should seize and maintain power.
+After his death Machiavelli's name came to evoke unscrupulous acts of the sort he recommended in his most famous work, The Prince.
+In the treatise, Machiavelli stated that rulers will have to take on unsavory policies in the furtherance of their political society, in contradiction to classical political thought.
+He advised rulers to engage in evil when political necessity requires it, for example, stating that successful founders and reformers of governments should be excused for killing their political enemies.
+Machiavelli's Prince has been surrounded by controversy since it was published, with many commentators viewing The Prince as a manual that aims to teach would-be tyrants how they should seize authority and establish an absolute regime.
 Even into recent times, scholars such as Leo Strauss have restated the traditional opinion that Machiavelli was a "teacher of evil".

 Even though Machiavelli has become most famous for his work on principalities, scholars also give attention to the exhortations in his other works of political philosophy.
 The Discourses on Livy (composed c.
 1517) has been said to have paved the way for modern republicanism.
-His works were a major influence on Enlightenment authors who revived interest in classical republicanism, such as Jean-Jacques Rousseau and James Harrington.
-Machiavelli's philosophical contributions have influenced generations of academics and politicians, with many of them debating the nature of his ideas.
+His works were a major influence on later Enlightenment-era political authors such as Jean-Jacques Rousseau and James Harrington.
+Machiavelli's philosophical contributions have influenced generations of philosophers, academics and politicians, with many of them debating the nature of his ideas.